JourneyMakesUBG/GimkitCheat/README.md

 This should be used in conjunction with the general script.

-This script allows you to sell crops, get water, buy plants and harvest from anywhere.
-You need to harvest a plot once before it will be auto-harvested in the future.
+This script does the standard stuff of getting water, research, seeds and unlocks from anywhere.
+On top of that, it comes with an "auto harvest" mode which will automatically collect grown crops from wherever, and an auto plant mode.
+Auto plant mode automatically will plant all seeds in your inventory from wherever you are, which can then be harvested with auto harvest.
+Once you begin using this, all you need to do is purchase and unlock seeds for it to plant.

 ## Setting up the overrides